Self-hosting

 A100-40GB$3.1018 img/sec~$0.000048

 L4 is the recommended starting point: cheapest per-image, generous Modal free tier, and Modal autoscales to zero when idle so you don't pay for empty containers.
-Cold-start adds ~3 seconds — fine for most workloads, tunable via keep_warm=1 on the Modal function decorator.
+Cold start is 60–90 seconds while BiRefNet, Swin2SR, and GFPGAN weights load into VRAM.
+Production workloads should pin keep_warm=1 on the Modal function decorator to eliminate cold starts; the warm container costs ~$0.80/hr but cuts latency back to 200ms.

 5. Custom domain (optional)